 Las Vegas Dentist Serving Summerlin, Spring Valley And Nearby Nevada Locations

-We encourage families to practice good oral hygiene at home to maintain a healthy mouth but if you or your child needs a cleaning or special work done, Dr. Paez is proud to offer dental services for the whole family.
+We encourage families to practice good oral hygiene at home to maintain a healthy mouth but if you or your child needs a cleaning or special work done, Dr. Paez is proud to offer family dentistry services for the whole family.

 Family Dentistry Services